Commuters' Guide to MRT Stations in Manila

 North Avenue Station

-This is the last station which links to TriNoma.
+This is the MRT last station that links to TriNoma.
 It is one of the largest malls in Quezon City.
 It is the drop-off area for people who are residing near Valenzuela and Bulacan.

 - SM City North EDSA